RnbWd/chronic-seed/README.md

 $ node build
 ```

-To watch files and rebuild everything (watches files in `chron.watch` for all tasks running and then runs  `default`):
+To watch files and rebuild everything (watches files in `chron.watch` for all tasks running):
 ```bash
 $ node build -w
 ```